bluefeet/o-js/doc/Attributes.md

     <attribute>.install( <object>, [<arguments>] )

-Installs the attribute's methods (reader, writer, predicate, clearer, proxies) on to the object.
+Installs the attribute's methods (reader, writer, predicate, clearer, proxies) onto the object.

 If `<arguments>` are passed then `setValueFromArgs` will be called after the attribute